Regnal year: Commonwealth realms

-Regnal years continues to see limited use in some Commonwealth realms, a group of fifteen sovereign states that share the same monarch.
-The present conventions for regnal years in the Commonwealth realms originates with the Kingdom of England, which used regnal years to date its public documents.
+Regnal years continue to see limited use in some Commonwealth realms.
+The present conventions for regnal years in the Commonwealth realms originate with the Kingdom of England, which used regnal years to date its public documents.
 The start of a new regnal era in the English regnal dating system originally began on the date of the monarch's coronation.
-However, the system was changed in 1307 to begin on the date the monarch succeeds the throne, beginning with the ascension of Edward II.
+However, the system was changed in 1307 to begin on the date the monarch succeeds to the throne, beginning with the ascension of Edward II.

 The regnal years used throughout the Commonwealth realms are identical to one another, as they share the same line of succession.
 The present monarch, Charles III, became the sovereign on 8 September 2022, after the death of his mother Elizabeth II.
 Thus, 8 September 2022 is considered the beginning of the first regnal year for Charles III; with the last day of each regnal year being 7 September.

 Canada

 The regnal dating system is used in the numbering system for all Acts of the Parliament of Canada.
 All Acts are given an individual chapter number, assigned by its numeric order of when it received royal assent, along with the regnal year, and the name of the reigning Monarch of Canada.
 The use of regnal years in legal citations is acceptable in Canadian legal practices, although usage of the Gregorian calendar is more common.

-The use of the regnal year was used throughout the legislative sessional volumes of the Legislative Assembly of Ontario, until it was replaced by the calendar year in 1949.
+The regnal year was used throughout the legislative sessional volumes of the Legislative Assembly of Ontario, until it was replaced by the calendar year in 1949.
 However, the regnal year continues to be used on the title pages of the legislature's sessional volumes.

 United Kingdom

-The use of regnal years in the United Kingdom originated in England, a country of the United Kingdom.
+The use of regnal years in the United Kingdom originated in the predecessor Kingdom of England.
 The regnal dating system was used to date documents of parliamentary sessions until 1963, when it began to date its documents using the Gregorian calendar.
 The change to the Gregorian calendar was legislated under the Acts of Parliament Numbering and Citation Act 1962.